 UK legislation still purports to apply the 1.5% charge whenever UK shares or securities are issued or transferred to a depositary or clearance service.
 However, the charge is not collected by Her Majesty's Revenue and Customs ("HMRC") because it has been found to be contrary to EU law (the Capital Duties Directive).
-Although the Capital Duties Directive will cease to apply to the UK when it leaves the EU, the European Union (Withdrawal) Bill would we believe preserve the effect of the case law of the Court of Justice of the European Union ("CJEU") which found the season ticket charge to be contrary to EU law.
-So unless and until new UK legislation is brought in to override the relevant decision, HMRC should continue not to collect the 1.5% duty notwithstanding Brexit.
+In the Autumn 2017 Budget, the Government confirmed that this practice will continue after the UK leaves the EU in 2019 notwithstanding the Capital Duties Directive will no longer apply.